piotr-kubica/ir-pc-volume-control-knob/README.md

 - prev/next/play/volume on your PC
 - tuner/audio-in/on/off/volume of the Denon RCD-M39 amplituner using IR

-The goal of this project was to create a volume control know for multiple devices.
+The goal of this project was to create a volume control knob for multiple devices.

 [<img src="/img/knob-front.png" width="500"/>](/img/knob-front.png)